 The percentage representation by length in the winter catches of Japanese longliners off eastern TAS from 1988 to 1997 showed substantial changes (Figure 5).
 Initially, there were two groups representing a group of pre-adults (<130 cm) and older adult SBT (>150 cm).
 A progressive increase in the representation of younger ages was evident until 1992, and there was also a steady increase in the average length of the SBT comprising the larger mode.
 The "trough" between the modes was consistent with intensive removals of small SBT in the early 1980s by Australia's surface fishery.
 The reversal of this trend from 1993 was apparent by the reduced presence of SBT <105 cm in 1994, then of SBT <120 cm in 1995, and SBT <135 cm in 1996.
 The reduced representation of those sizes was noted in the reduced abundance of small SBT (<100 cm) in the TAS troll fishery in 1994 and 1995, and the failure of the troll fishery (which depended upon small SBT) in 1996 and 1997.
 In 1997, the troll fishery results were poor and the observer data from Japanese longliners for the TAS winter season showed a scarcity of SBT less than 105 cm.
 However, the 1997 data showed an increased representation of less than 105 cm SBT compared with 1996.
 In the absence of Japanese and joint-venture longline operations in the AFZ since 1998, no subsequent comparison is possible.

-Figure 1 Australian SBT catch in the 2012 calendar year
+Figure 1 Australian SBT catch in the 2013 calendar year.
+Note that catch is centred in each grid square.

-Figure 2 Australian SBT catch in the 2013 calendar year
+Figure 2 Australian SBT catch in the 2014 calendar year.
+Note that catch is centred in each grid square.